What Is Desoxyn Used For?

 - Decreased appetite.

-People that abuse Desoxyn may do so in an attempt to exaggerate and intensify these effects.
+People who abuse Desoxyn may do so in an attempt to exaggerate and intensify these effects.
 Also, they may wish to improve their performance at school, work, or in sports; experience a state of euphoria; or reduce symptoms of depression.
-The National Institute on Drug Abuse (NIDA) refers specifically to the following populations when discussing those at risk of misusing prescription stimulants 5:
+The National Institute on Drug Abuse (NIDA) refers specifically to the following populations when discussing those at risk of misusing prescription stimulants:5

 - Academic professionals.